cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ![MCT Context Diagram](context.png)

-As shown in the digram, a Reporting User uses the Reporting Client to interface with the Measure Calculation Tool to select reporting facilities, the measure to be calculated, and the measurement period to be reported.
+As shown in the diagram, the Reporting Client allows a Reporting User to interface with the MCT to select reporting facilities, the measure to be calculated, and the measurement period to be reported.
 The UI displays the results of the validation step, including whether the data meets the data requirements for the measure to be reported, as well as any validation information returned by the MCT and the calculated measure score.
 The Reporting User is given the opportunity to review validation results to determine whether additional corrective action needs to be taken by the provider sites, or if the data meet expectations and the measure calculation score is accepted, the Reporting User is able to transmit the results to the Receiving System.

 To complete the required gather, validation, and calculation, the Measure Calculation Tool interfaces with the Knowledge Repository, Terminology Service, Provider Site(s), and Receiving System.